JeroenRijks/journal2/README.md

 # journal2
-This is a read me for journal2
-This app lets you upload tips and attach tags to them.
+This is a read me for my learning journal.
+This app lets you browse through and upload programming tips.